Policy & Procedures on Student Complaints

 You may also find many of these policies in the UTC Student Handbook, the Undergraduate Catalog, or the Graduate Catalog.
 If there is a question regarding which appeal or complaint procedure is the most appropriate, students should contact the Dean of Students office.
 After consulting with the student, the Dean of Students or representative will direct the student to the most appropriate procedure.

-There are two important complaint policies not governed by this document: Incidents related to sexual, racial, and other harassment, hate crimes, or bias-related behaviors.
-If a complaint of this nature is against a faculty or staff member, the report should be filed with the Director of Equity and Diversity.
-If the complaint involves the behavior of another student, the student can choose to file a Student Code of Conduct report with the Dean of Students office.
+There are important complaint policies not governed by this document: Incidents related to sexual, racial, and other harassment, hate crimes, or bias-related behaviors.
+If a complaint of this nature is against a faculty or staff member, the report should be filed with the Office of Equity and Inclusion (form).
+If the complaint involves the behavior of another student, the report should be filed with the Office of Student Conduct (form).

 Whenever possible, students are encouraged to seek an informal resolution of the matter directly with the faculty or individual(s) involved.
 Often a complaint can be resolved in this way.
 However, if an informal approach is neither successful nor advisable, the student should use the following procedure:

-- A student complaint form (see right) should be submitted to the Dean of Students office.
+- A student complaint form should be submitted to the Dean of Students office.
 It should contain (at a minimum) the date and time of the alleged conflict or action, the reason(s) for the complaint, a summary of the complaint, a list of other persons who may provide information and any appropriate documentation.
 The student must also include the resolution or outcome he or she is seeking.
 The complaint must be submitted within ten (10) business days of the alleged conflict or action.
+The form can be accessed by visiting www.utc.edu/complaint.

 - Upon receipt of a completed form, a conference will take place with the student and a staff member from the Dean of Students office.